logo

 Content Banner

-• Back Pain: As your belly grows, you may experience increased pressure on your back, which can lead to discomfort or pain.
+As your belly grows, you may experience increased pressure on your back, leading to discomfort or pain.

-• Heartburn and Indigestion: The growing uterus continues to press on your stomach, which can cause heartburn and indigestion.
+The growing uterus presses on your stomach, which can cause heartburn and indigestion.

-• Swollen Feet and Ankles: Fluid retention and pressure from your uterus can cause swelling, especially in your lower legs and feet.
+Fluid retention and pressure from your uterus can cause swelling and varicose veins in your legs.

-Tracking these symptoms can help you understand what to expect and when to reach out to your doctor.
+Tracking these symptoms can help you understand what to expect and when to contact your doctor.
 Always consult your doctor if you experience any unusual or severe symptoms.

 Your Baby in Week 26